 Thankfully, I saw this guy’s video, where he was able to run six 4K monitors off of a single Macbook Pro Thunderbolt port and an eGPU:

-So, since I have a spare RX480 graphics card lying around, I bought a Sonnet eGPU Breakaway Box, which is an enclosure that is Apple compatible and recommended on their website.
+So, since I have a spare RX580 graphics card lying around, I bought a Sonnet eGPU Breakaway Box, which is an enclosure that is Apple compatible and recommended on their website.
 If you’re interested, you can buy it here; I’m not taking affiliate commissions or anything: https://amazon.com/gp/product/B0764J5QVD/

-Despite 9 different Apple employees telling me that I can’t add a 4th display to my Mac, I’m now very confident that I will in fact be able to do so, and that anyone else looking to do so can either do it by setting up a seperate AirPlay display by connecting it to an Apple TV (ever-so-slight cursor lag but great with movies and cheapest option), or an eGPU (expensive but best performance).
-If you were so inclined, you can actually connect many displays with this method.
+Despite 9 different Apple employees telling me that I can’t add a 4th display to my Mac, I’m now very confident that I will be able to do so, and that anyone else looking to do so can either do it by setting up a separate AirPlay display by connecting it to an Apple TV (ever-so-slight cursor lag but great with movies and cheapest option) or an eGPU (expensive but best performance).
+If you were so inclined, you can hypothetically connect many displays with this method.
 Here’s my desk with 4 displays working; I guess I did the impossible, even though this was supported by Apple all along!

 I hope this helped someone who is looking to add 4 or more displays to their 2018 or 2019 Mac.
 These new chipsets have a shamefully low limit for monitors.
 Heck, the old 2012 Macbook Pro was capable of more.

-I also hope Apple trains their employees better on Apple-supported options to add additional displays, since they all had no clue about eGPUs or Airplay.
+I also hope Apple trains its employees better on Apple-supported options to add additional displays since they all had no clue about eGPUs or Airplay.
 One senior advisor even told me over the phone that the info I was requesting on adding a 4th monitor was confidential; I wish I was making this up.
-Apple sells eGPUs in their store, and the manager told me that I wasn’t able to add a 4th display as well, when the solution to my problem was 10 feet away on the shelf.
+Apple sells eGPUs in their store, and the manager told me that I wasn’t able to add a 4th display as well when the solution to my problem was 10 feet away on the shelf.

-My eGPU enclosure that I linked above came in the mail, and I was able to hook up all four of my displays to my RX480.
+The eGPU enclosure that I linked above came in the mail, and I was able to hook up all four of my displays to my RX580.
 It worked perfectly out of the box; no drivers or configuration needed, just plug and play.
-They are lightning fast and the eGPU only uses one Thunderbolt 3 port.
+They are lightning-fast and the eGPU only uses one Thunderbolt 3 port.

 setGpu, a project started by “mayankk2308” from Atlanta Georgia, can help you automatically modify all of your apps to prefer using your eGPU instead of your onboard graphics.
 You can find that here.